Australian Garbage Trucks 🚛 – Improve The Reliability of Waste Management Collections

 The principal issue will be that the council and planning authorities will not be providing you with waste services at the new location.

-Before you are granted planning permission – you will require a letter from an Australian garbage truck company – stating they can provide the services as required.
+Before they grant you with a planning permission, you will require a letter from an Australian garbage truck company stating they can provide the services as required.

 The questions to answer will be as below: